lshpaner/eda_toolkit/paper.md

 # Table 1 Generation

-The `generate_table1()` function allows users to produce clean, formatted descriptive tables often used in clinical and academic research.
-The output includes summaries by group and supports filtering by data type, making it easier to communicate sample characteristics without relying on external tools like Excel.
+The `generate_table1()` function produces formatted descriptive tables common in clinical and academic research.
+Outputs summarize by group, filter by type, and avoid reliance on external tools.

 Table 1: Group-wise descriptive statistics using `generate_table1()` on the Adult Income dataset.